isaacy2012/PillBox/README.md

-# Pillbox
+# pillBox
 ## By Isaac Young

-### Pillbox is an android app which helps you to manage your pills and medication
+### pillBox is an android app which helps you to manage your pills and medication

 <p float="left">
   <img src="readMeImages/home_screen_light.png"  width="216" height="432">